omeka/omeka-s/README.md

+#SDS 2.0 Version of Omeka S

+This branch contains the SDS Version of Omeka S.

 # Omeka S

 Omeka S is a web publication system for universities, galleries, libraries, archives, and museums.
 It consists of a local network of independently curated exhibits sharing a collaboratively built pool of items, media, and their metadata.